fzr72725/fzr72725.github.io/_posts/2018-07-27-set-up-solr-text-search.md

 9. Now all the search results are in csv file format.
 Mission Accomplished!

-This is a very simple domestration of what Solr can do.
-The solution of SOlr and Lucence offers many things way beyond things mentioned here.
-I hope that we can continue to leverage search engines like Solr or Elastic Search( another open source app that sits on Lucence) for our text mining projects.
+This is a very simple demonstration of what Solr can do.
+The solution of Solr and Lucence offers many things way beyond things mentioned here.
+I hope that we can continue to leverage search engines like Solr or Elasticsearch (another open source app that sits on Lucence) for our text mining projects.

 Happy searching!